Meghan McCain Claps Back At ‘Will & Grace’ Star After Anti-Trump Tweet

 — Debra Messing (@DebraMessing) September 3, 2019

 Blacklisting in Hollywood originated in the 1940s when the House Committee on Un-American Activities (HUAC) interrogated certain Hollywood entertainment professionals on the suspicion that their work was communist-inspired.
-Many high-profile celebrities were blacklisted including the great acting teacher Stella Adler, actor, and comedian Zero Mostel, actress Lena Horne, writer Langston Hughes, folk singer Pete Seeger, singer, and actor Harry Belafonte and actor Orson Wells.
+Many high-profile celebrities were blacklisted including the great acting teacher Stella Adler, actor and comedian Zero Mostel, actress Lena Horne, writer Langston Hughes, folk singer Pete Seeger, singer and actor Harry Belafonte and actor Orson Wells.

 Legendary actress Lucille Ball was also investigated by the committee, but due to the popularity of her series and the fact that her fans did not believe the accusations, her career was saved.